harshpaal/Reinforcement-Learning/README.md

 * DDQN.ipynb contains the implementation for the Deep Double Q Network in Tensorflow-Keras.

-* DDDQN.ipynb contains the implementation for the Duelling Deep Double Q Network in Tensorflow-Keras.
+* DDDQN.ipynb contains the implementation for the Duelling Deep Double Q Network in Tensorflow-Keras

-* breakout.ipynb contains the implementation for Duelling Deep Double Q Network in Pytorch.